OGGM/oggm/docs/mass-balance.rst

 Currently we can process data from the
-`CESM Last Millenium Ensemble <http://www.cesm.ucar.edu/projects/community-projects/LME/>`_ project (see :py:func:`tasks.process_cesm_data`) only, but adding other models should be relatively easy.
+`CESM Last Millenium Ensemble <http://www.cesm.ucar.edu/projects/community-projects/LME/>`_ project (see :py:func:`tasks.process_cesm_data`) only, but adding other models will be available `soon <https://github.com/OGGM/oggm/issues/469>`_.

 Elevation dependency
 ~~~~~~~~~~~~~~~~~~~~

-OGGM finally needs to compute the temperature and precipitation at the altitude
+OGGM needs to compute the temperature and precipitation at the altitude
 of the glacier grid points.
 The default is to use a fixed gradient of
 -6.5K km :math:`^{-1}` and no gradient for precipitation.
 However, OGGM
-implements a module which computes the local gradient by linear
+also implements an optional algorithm which computes the local gradient by linear
 regression of the 9 surrounding grid points.
 This method requires that the
 near-surface temperature lapse-rates provided by the climate dataset are good
-(in most of the cases you should probably use a fixed gradient).
+(i.e.: in most of the cases, you should probably use the simple fixed gradient
-The default config parameters are:

-.. ipython:: python

-    cfg.PARAMS['temp_use_local_gradient']  # use the regression method?
-    cfg.PARAMS['temp_default_gradient']  # constant gradient
+instead).

 Temperature index model